What's new or changed in Dynamics 365 for Finance and Operations, Enterprise edition (July 2017)

 Gross profit change, year-over-year.

 The Sales and profitability performance Power BI content pack is available via the Lifecycle Services (LCS) Asset library and as an embedded report in Dynamics 365 for Finance and Operations.

 For more information, see Sales and profitability performance Power BI content pack.

 Vendor payment analysis Power BI reports provide visibility into your open invoices and posted vendor payments, enabling better decisions in your account payable processes.
 You can analyze overdue invoices, upcoming invoices that are due in the future, as well as your discount history.

 With Warehousing Power BI reports, the warehouse and supply chain manager can easily take advantage of the rich visualization and dashboard capabilities to analyze warehouse performance in the past, present, and future.

 Warehouse and operations managers can monitor the key inbound, outbound, and inventory metrics.
-This feature uses product and other transactional data from Dynamics 365 for Finance and Operations, Enterprise edition to provide both an aggregate view of the warehouse performance and a breakdown for customers, vendors, product groups, and product sites and warehouses.
+This feature uses product and other transactional data from Dynamics 365 for Finance and Operations to provide both an aggregate view of the warehouse performance and a breakdown for customers, vendors, product groups, and product sites and warehouses.
 For more information, see Warehouse performance Power BI content.

 Cross docking from production to transfer orders

 A new option allows you to do cross docking from a production or batch order to released transfer orders.
 This is relevant in manufacturing scenarios if the material that’s been produced is immediately transferred to remote warehouse and distribution centers and not stored at the production site.
 A work policy is used to query for cross docking opportunities.
 This includes the product and the location for the produced goods.